-When the officer, conducting the second division, arrives within 20 or 25 paces of where he is to join the first division already placed, he gives a word.
-Shoulder (the outward one) forward! on which the man next to himself gradually turns his horse so as to arrive in the new line perfectly square in his own person; and the rest of his division (who till this instant have marched in their original perpendicular direction) conforming to him, and proportionally quickening their pace, arrive in full parallel front on the line; so as to have a very small movement to make at the word Halt !
-Dress up! which is given when his leading touches the flank of his preceding division; he instantly corrects the dressing of his division, and changes to his post in squadron.
+When the officer, conducting the fecond division, arrives within 20 or 25 paces of where he is to join the first division already placed, he gives a word, Shoulder (the outward one) forward! on which the man next to himself gradually turns his horse to as to arrive in the new line.